pingcap/docs/tidb-cloud/tidb-cloud-release-notes.md

     TiDB Bot provides you with the following benefits:

-    - Continuous support: Always available to assist and answer your questions for an enhanced support experience.
+    - Continuous support: always available to assist and answer your questions for an enhanced support experience.
-    - Improved efficiency: Automated responses reduce latency, improving overall operations.
+    - Improved efficiency: automated responses reduce latency, improving overall operations.
-    - Seamless documentation access: Direct access to TiDB Cloud documentation for easy information retrieval and quick issue resolution.
+    - Seamless documentation access: direct access to TiDB Cloud documentation for easy information retrieval and quick issue resolution.

   To use TiDB Bot, click **?** in the lower-right corner of the [TiDB Cloud console](https://tidbcloud.com), and select **Ask TiDB Bot** to start a chat.